The Evidence-based CKD Clinic: Changing Practice with SGLT2 Inhibition

 Starting at the waiting room, then through to the consultation, follow-up and patient discharge, explore the role of SGLT2 inhibition in treating CKD, based on efficacy data.

-Professor David Wheeler (Chair) leads the patient-based, data-supported discussion on the renal efficacy and implementation of SGLT2 inhibitors in the treatment of CKD alongside Professor Carol Pollock and Dr Sunita Bavanandan.
+Chair, Prof David Wheeler (University College London, UK) leads the patient-based, data-supported discussion on the renal efficacy and implementation of SGLT2 inhibitors in the treatment of CKD alongside Prof Carol Pollock and Dr Sunita Bavanandan.

 After this educational symposium, delegates will:

 - Recognise SGLT2 inhibitors as part of the evidence-based CKD treatment landscape

 - Understand data supporting the renal efficacy of SGLT2 inhibition in relation to the treatment and clinical outcomes of CKD